phoenix-rtos/phoenix-rtos-doc/coding/index.md

 - describe the file functionality
 - present copyright notices for the file, with the newest copyrights at the top and authors sorted according to the importance of their contribution
-- provide license information with %LICENSE% macro
+- provide license information with License Identifier macro

+##### License Identifier
+The License Identifier specifies the selected license and it can be assigned identifier of one of the standard open source license as defined at the [SPDX List](https://spdx.org/licenses/) for open source products or `Phoenix-Commercial` for commercial products.
+The statement `SPDX-License-Identifier: ` precedes the license identifier.

+For open source products, the default license selected by Phoenix System is BSD-3-Clause license for which the SPDX defines identifier: `BSD-3-Clause`.

+This licensing scheme is compliant with [REUSE Specification](https://reuse.software/spec/).

-#### Example
+##### Example

 In this example, the file belongs to operating system kernel.
 The file implements `pmap` interface - the hardware dependent part of memory management subsystem for managing the MMU or MPU (part of HAL).
 The file was developed in years 2014-2015 and in the earlier period of 2005-2006.
 It has three authors sorted according to the importance of their contribution.
 All names are presented.
-The %LICENSE% macro is used to inject the license conditions.

 ```c